Does New Jersey Allow Cell Phone Use While Driving?

 New Jersey has implemented strict regulations to control distracted driving, a leading cause of accidents.

-The use of handheld cell phones is prohibited for all drivers, a measure aimed at minimizing distractions that could lead to potentially damaging situations on the road.
+The use of handheld cell phones is prohibited for all drivers, a measure aimed at minimizing distractions that could lead to potentially costly economic liabilities and medical damages.

 This rule applies not only to major highways but also to local roads where accidents can have a significant impact on communities.